The best places to watch free movies online

 Wondering which sites offer options to watch free movies online?
 Keep reading, we’ll list our favorites below.

-With the age of the internet in full swing, traditional television is growing less popular while the more convenient and cheaper online streaming is on the rise.
+With the internet age in full swing, traditional television is growing less popular while more convenient and cheaper online streaming is on the rise.

 READ MORE: How to rent or buy movies on YouTube

 A lot of the content on YouTube Movies & TV is only viewable through buying or renting, but they also have an impressive and always-changing free selection.

 You might assume these would all be old or low-quality movies, and some are, but many of them are pretty good!